watson-developer-cloud/speech-javascript-sdk/README.md

 * consider renaming recognizeBlob to recognizeFile to make the usage more obvious
 * consider an `interim` event for recognize/format/timing streams to avoid objectMode (in most cases)
 * ajax / playFile demo
+* support a "hard" stop that prevents any further data events, even for already uploaded audio, ensure timing stream also impliments this.
+* handle pause/resume in media element streams - perhaps just stop and then create a new stream on resume